cfpb/consumerfinance.gov/docs/browser-acceptance-tests.md

 ### For new Sauce Labs users

 1. [Follow the instructions here](https://github.com/cfpb/development/blob/master/guides/browser-testing-with-sauce-labs.md) in the "Sign up for saucelabs.com" and "Set up Sauce Connect to test URLs on local and dev servers" sections.
 The remaining sections are not required to run cfgov-refresh browser tests, but are recommended if you want to use Sauce Labs to manually QA in supported browsers.
+1. Edit your cfgov-refresh `.env` file.
+Uncomment the `export` statements in the "Sauce Labs section of the file, and update them as follows:
+    -  `SAUCE_USERNAME`: Your saucelabs.com username
-1. Add your Sauce Labs credentials to your cfgov-refresh `.env` file.
-Update and uncomment the `SAUCE_USERNAME`, `SAUCE_ACCESS_KEY`, and `SAUCE_SELENIUM_URL` values in `.env` and add your username and access key.
-The access key can be found on the [Sauce Labs user settings page](https://saucelabs.com/beta/user-settings).
+    - `SAUCE_ACCESS_KEY`: Your access key can be found on the [Sauce Labs user settings page](https://saucelabs.com/beta/user-settings).
+    - `SAUCE_SELENIUM_URL`: This depends on what environment you would like to run the browser tests against:
+        - `localhost:4445/wd/hub` is the default.
+Sauce will run the tests against this temporary test server that has the basic [`initial-data.sh` database](https://cfpb.github.io/cfgov-refresh/installation/#load-initial-data-into-database).
+        - `consumerfinance.gov` to run this against the live site URL, or you can use another URL such as a dev or staging server.
+        - `http://localhost:8000` if you want to run the browser tests against different data than the default, [load a database dump](#load-a-database-dump) locally and set this to your localhost.
+    - `SAUCE_TUNNEL`: Leave as default.
+This is a name for your browser tests that then appears in the SauceLabs.com Dashboard.
+Feel free to edit if you would like to have your name on the tests, for example.

 1. Reload the settings with `source .env`.